narvia/environment-index/README.md

 # environment-index

-Built on the Angular2 tuturial - a mess about to learn about integrating API services and UI design (Dragula)
+Built on the Angular2 tutorial - a mess about to learn about integrating API services and UI design (Dragula)